nitindermohan/oak-new-docs/content/docs/getting-started/deploy-app/deploy-api.md

 In order to deploy a container a deployment descriptor must be passed to the deployment command.
-The deployment descriptor contains all the information that Oakestra needs in order to achieve a complete deploy in the system.
+The deployment descriptor contains all the information that Oakestra needs in order to achieve a complete deployment in the system.

-Oakestra uses the following deployment descriptor format.
+The following is an example of an Oakestra deployment descriptor:

 ```yaml {title="deploy_curl_application.yaml"}
 {